With all the horror stories you may have heard about the divorce process, it is hard to believe there is such a thing as an “uncontested divorce.”

 While it certainly does exist, it is not appropriate in every situation.

-Whether an uncontested divorce is right for you depends on the facts and circumstances of your case.
+Whether a Texas uncontested divorce is right for you depends on the facts and circumstances of your case.

 Read on to learn more about uncontested divorces and whether the process is right for you.

 An “uncontested” divorce is one in which there are no disputes between the parties.
 A soon-to-be “ex-wife” and “ex-husband” are essentially able to sit down at the kitchen table and work out all the details of their divorce.

 For example, both parties will be able to discuss and agree on things like:

 - Where their children primarily reside and with whom;

 - Who is responsible for paying child support and what amount,

 - How the estate’s assets and liabilities are divided between the parites.